 A middle school lesson that highlights shipwrecks as artificial reefs.
 Students conduct a mock biological survey of fish populations using practiced methods of visual census transects and stationary quadrats.
 Students apply and practice data sampling, collection, and analysis techniques.

-Students experience the unique maritime culture of the Outer Banks, N.C., when they watch one, or all ten, video clips and listen to the oral histories of those who experienced WWII on the shores of the Outer Banks.
-Each video is accompanied by supporting activities and a set of focus questions, to be answered while the students view the video.
-To view the collection of videos and listen to the oral histories click here.
+Students experience the unique maritime culture of the Outer Banks, North Carolina, when they watch one, or all 11, video clips and listen to the oral histories of those who experienced World War II on the shores of the Outer Banks.
+Each video is accompanied by supporting activities and a set of focus questions, to be answered while the students view the video and/or listen to the oral histories.

-A high school Oceanography activity where students compare information from the Monitor NMS Data Buoy to other data buoys located on the Outer Banks of North Carolina.
+A high school oceanography activity where students compare information from the Monitor National Marine Sanctuary data buoy to other data buoys located on the Outer Banks of North Carolina.